Request information about Camp Nicolet!

 A:

 Though we do not recommend sending money, we understand that some campers are flying to camp and will need to have cash for travel days.
-Those participating in the Counselor-in-Training program will also have “days off” in which they travel to town and may want to bring money for food and entertainment on those days.
-To help ensure safekeeping, all cash brought to camp will be collected and stored in the camp safe.
+Those participating in the Counselor-in-Training program will also have “days off” in which they travel to town and may want to bring money for food and entertainment.
+To help ensure safekeeping, all cash brought to camp is collected and stored in the office safe.

 Q: How often do you post photos and news/updates from camp?